 The Graduate Certificate in Evidence-Based Coaching has been designed to prepare students to sit for the national Board Certified Coach Examination (BCCE), which is administered by the Center for Credentialing and Education.
 Walden enrollment specialists can provide information relating to national certification exams; however, it remains the individual’s responsibility to understand, evaluate, and comply with all requirements relating to national certification exams for the state in which he or she intends to practice.
 Walden makes no representations or guarantee that completion of Walden coursework or programs will permit an individual to obtain national certification.
 For more information regarding the application process, visit www.cce-global.org/Credentialing/BCC/Exam.

 |Tuition||17 credit hours||$535 per quarter hour||$9,095|

 |Technology Fee||Per quarter||$160||$480|

 *Tuition and fees are subject to change.
 The tuition reflects credits taken for the minimum time to completion.
 Time to completion varies by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an Enrollment Specialist at 855-646-5286.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-646-5286.

 A bachelor’s degree is required for admission to a graduate certificate program.
 Exceptions and other requirements may apply, depending on individual programs.
 Consult your Walden Enrollment Specialist about admission requirements for specific certificate programs.
 Call 855-646-5286 in the United States or see a list of international toll-free phone numbers.